- Hub Level: What this place might serve as in video games.

 - Wreck-It Ralph has Game Central Station, which is a surge protector that connects all the arcade machines together in reality, but serves as this for the game characters.

-- Callahan's Crosstime Saloon and sequels are all about such a place.
-(Actually, Callahan's Bar is a perfectly normal location in spacetime, it's the patrons and barkeep that come from everywhere and everywhen.)
+- Callahan's Crosstime Saloon and sequels feature an inversion, as the pub is pretty ordinary.
+It's the patrons and barkeep that come from everywhere and everywhen.

-- Ditto with Arthur C. Clarke's Tales from the White Hart, L. Sprague de Camp's Tales from Gavagan's Bar, and Larry Niven's Tales from the Draco Tavern.
+- Ditto with Arthur C. Clarke's Tales from the White Hart and L. Sprague de Camp's Tales from Gavagan's Bar.

 - The Captain's Table Star Trek novels use it as a Framing Device.
 This particular version can only be reached by those who hold

-or have held the Captain rank (or its equivalent) which, coupled with the fact it touches all of time and space, means it sees all sorts of visitors — like a Captain of a Roman Legion.
-About the only permanent occupant is a dazed man in a tattered uniform who sits in a dark corner staring into nothing and mumbling about icebergs... yes, that's right, it's the captain of the Titanic, who remains in the Captain's Table due to a mixture of having mentally broken and the fact that stepping out the door will place him back on the Titanic's deck as it finishes sinking into the ocean.
+or have heldthe Captain rank (or its equivalent) which, coupled with the fact it touches all of time and space, means it sees all sorts of visitors — like the Captain of a Roman Legion.
+About the only permanent occupant (other than Cap, the Bartender) is a dazed man in a tattered uniform who sits in a dark corner staring into nothing and mumbling about icebergs... yes, that's right, it's Captain Edward J. Smith of the Titanic, who remains in the Captain's Table due to a mixture of having suffered a mental breakdown and the fact that stepping out the door will place him back on the Titanic's deck as it finishes sinking into the ocean.
+It looks like whatever the particular captain thinks a bar should look like, Cap always knows exactly what each patron wants to drink, and to pay their tab each patron must tell a story.

 - Milliways, the Restaurant at the End of the Universe from The Hitchhiker's Guide to the Galaxy, after a fashion.
 In The Restaurant at the End of the Universe, due to their unusual form of travel to the titular eatery, the heroes briefly believe they're dead, and seriously consider the consequences of the afterlife being a fancy restaurant.